A project proponent is the person that is responsible for carrying out a project and has the legal right to do so.

 A change of project proponent needs to satisfy certain conditions set out in section 24 of the Carbon Credits (Carbon Farming Initiative) Rule 2015.
 See Vary the participants for your project for more detail.

-The Department of Industry, Science, Energy and Resources has information on Working with carbon service providers in the Emissions Reduction Fund and the Carbon Market Institute has a voluntary Code of Conduct which sets out best practice and working with a signatory may provide some assurance when selecting carbon service providers.
+The Carbon Market Institute has a voluntary Code of Conduct which sets out best practice and working with a signatory may provide some assurance when selecting carbon service providers.

 About The Clean Energy Regulator